-- A. Are aisles and hallways clear of boxes, cartons, and other obstructions? - B. Is there a fafety steep stool or stepladder available to reach high shelves? - C. Are plastic chair mats turned when edges curl more than 1/4 inch from the floor? - D. Are floor surfaces, carpets, stairways, ect., free from defects? - E. Are aisles or walkways clear of electrical, computer, or telephone cords? - F. Are warning signs posted when floors are being wet mopped or waxed? - G. Are portable f ans guarded with a fine mesh screen with openings no more than 1/2 inch in diameter? - H. Are "NO SMOKING" signs posted in areas which have potential fire hazards? - I. Are flammable materialss properly marked? - J. Are there signs of "Step-up" or "Step down"? - K. Are pedestrian walk areas properly marked?
+- A. Are aisles and hallways clear of boxes, cartons, and other general areas. obstructions? - B. Is there a fafety steop stool or stepladder available to reach and grease? high shelves? - C. Are plastic chair mats turned when edges curl more than 1/4 inch from the floor? - D. Are floor surfaces, carpets, stairways, ect., free from defects? - E. Are aisles or walkways clear of electrical, computer, or activity being telephone cords? - F. Are warning signs posted when floors are being wet mopped plastic cover or or waxed? - G. Are portable fans guarded with a fine mesh screen with prohibited? openings no more than 1/2 inch in diameter? - H. Are "NO SMOKING" signs posted in areas which have prohibited? potential fire hazards? - I. Are flammable materialss properly marked? - J. Are there signs of "Step-up" or "Step down"? - K. Are pedestrian walk areas properly marked?

-Area Where Bulk Golsoline Tanks are Located
+Area Where Bulk Gasoline Tanks are Located

-- L. Condition of gas hose.
+- L. Condition of gas hose. gas filler nozzle.

-- M. Condition of gas filler nozzle.
+- M Condition of gas filler nozzle.

-- N. Leaks around gas pump.
+- M. Leaks around gas pump.

 - 0. Condition of stand-on overhead bulk tank.

 - P. Warning signs.

 - 1 No Smoking

-- 2 Shut of f Engine

-- 3 Flammable Material

-- Are there other flammable materials stored in close proximity of gas pumps or gas tank?

-- R. Is ther a proper fire extinguisher nearby?

-- 1 ABC-Electrical and Explosive for fuel and general areas. - 2 Halon for communications area. - S. Is area reasonably free of oil and grease? - T. Are the water and air hoses in place? - U. Are there water leaks aroung water outlet? - II.
-Illumination-Wiring - A. Is the illumination level adequate for the work activity being performed? - B. Are fluorescent light bulbs protected with a plastic cover or plastic guards? - C. Is the use of lightweight electrical extension cords prohibited? - D. Is the routing of extension cords through doors, ceilings, walls, or windows prohibited? - E. Is the use of electrical plug adapters (2/3 way), plastic plug-in cubes, etc., other than surge protectors, prohibited? - F. Are electrical wall plug and light switch covers in place? - G. Are unused wall plugs properly safeguarded? - H. Is there exposed wiring, broken plug, or missing prongs on electrical wiring or equipment? - I. Are fuses or circuit breaker wiring and connections exposed? - J. Are f use/circuit breakers identified as to what they control? - K. Have problems occurred from electrical overloads (breakers tripping or arcing, etc.)? - L. Are portgable electrical heaters unplugged when not in use or unattended?
+- 1 ABC-Electrical and Explosive for fuel and - 2 Halon for communications area. - S. Is area reasonably free of oil - T. Are the water and air hoses in place? - U. Are there water leaks aroung water outlet? - II.
+Illumination-Wiring - A. Is the illumination level adequate for the work performed? - B. Are fluorescent light bulbs protected with a plastic guards? - C. Is the use of lightweight electrical extension cords - D. Is the routing of extension cords through doors, ceilings, walls, or windows - E. Is the use of electrical plug adapters (2/3 way), plastic plug-in - $cubes,\,etc.,\,other\,than\,surge\,protectors,prohibited?$ - F. Are electrical wall plug and light switch covers in place? - G. Are unused wall plugs properly safeguarded? - H. Is there exposed wiring, broken plug, or missing prongs on electrical wiring or equipment? - I. Are fuses or circuit breaker wiring and connections exposed? - J. Are fuse/circuit breakers identified as to what they control? - K. Are fuses or circuit breaker wiring and connections exposed? - Are fuse/circuit breakers identified as to what they control? - M. Have problems occurred from electrical overloads (breakers tripping or arcing, etc.)?

+..
+Are portgable electrical heaters unplugged when not in use or unattended?
 Are they U.L. approvdd and are wiring and heater coils in good condition?